Equipment Allowed and Restricted (ok and not ok)

 Essential Eligibility Criteria (You need to be able to independently or with the assistance of a companion be able to do the following:)

-- Skiers ahead of you have the right-of-way.
+- People ahead of you have the right-of-way.
+You must avoid them.

 During the ski season when we have 24-hour-a-day operations going on with avalanche mitigation, grooming, maintenance and downhill skiers, the only uphill travel area that we approve is the Summer Road* when it is open.
 Any other uphill travel is a safety issue for our employees and skiers and interferes with our operations and the product we prepare and sell to our skiers.